 Our tips for specifying Secondary Glazing

-A quick and easy google search for your local area will give you information and contact details of the planning department within your local authority.
-Simply visit Google and type “Listed Buildings & Conservation Areas” and your area, this should give you more information and contact details required.
+A quick and easy google search for your local area will give information and contact details of the planning department within your local authority.
+Simply visit Google and type “Listed Buildings & Conservation Areas” and your area, this Google search should return more information and advise.

 Vertical Sliders: Vertical sliders are used in conjunction with traditional box sash windows.
 A tilt in option is available which enables both panels to tilt into the room for easy cleaning.
 They slide up and down where both panels operate on spiral balances.
 These spiral balances allow the window to remain open in any given position.